SybelBlue/slides/main-slides.md

 **General Checklist**

-*1. use humor you are comfortable with*
+*1. stay comfortable with change*
-- or use none, if you're uncomfortable
 - know your humor style & orientation
+- take stock of your goals and progress
 - use clips/cartoons where spontaneity fails

 +++ <!-- .slide: data-auto-animate -->